frankframework/charts/charts/ff-test/README.md

 | `podLabels`                  | Extra labels for Frank!Framework pods                     | `{}`   |
 | `podSecurityContext`         | Set Frank!Framework pod's Security Context                | `{}`   |
 | `securityContext`            | Set Frank!Framework container's Security Context          | `{}`   |

+## Configuration and installation details

+### DTAP Stage

+The Frank!Framework will start with different settings enabled, depending on what DTAP stage is configured.

+For more information about DTAP stages read: https://frank-manual.readthedocs.io/en/latest/deploying/dtapAndProperties.html

+## Notable changes

+### 0.2.25

+The `.Values.frank.dtap.side` is now empty by default.

+* `.Values.frank.dtap.stage` is now required and should be set to the right stage.
+Read more in the [Installation details](#dtap-stage)
+* `.Values.frank.dtap.side` will default to the release namespace deployed in.